 Prepaid Cards: Pasmo and Suica

 - A prepaid stored value card like Suica or Pasmo is really the best way to pay for trains and subways in Tokyo.
 You can also use them for purchases at convenience stores and many other places.
 For full details, see my Prepaid Cards – Pasmo and Suica page.
+You can buy a Suica card online for pickup at the airport.

 Tokyo Airport Transport